A cockatiel perched on a hand during taming training – learn how long it takes to tame a cockatiel.

 Your Approach Makes All the Difference:

 One of the biggest mistakes new cockatiel owners make is rushing the process.
 Cockatiels don’t respond well to force or sudden movements.
-Every interaction should be slow, calm, and positive.
+Every interaction should be slow and positive.

 My Step-by-Step Taming Process:

-Step 1: Let Your Cockatiel Settle In (Week 1)
+Step 1: Give Your Cockatiel Time to Adapt (Week 1)

 Signs your cockatiel is getting comfortable include:

-Once my bird is comfortable with my presence, I start introducing my hand inside the cage.
-At first, I don’t try to touch the bird—I simply place my hand inside and keep it still.
-I might hold a treat, such as a small piece of millet spray, to encourage curiosity.
+Once my bird is comfortable with my presence, I start to introduce my hand inside the cage.
+At first, I don’t to touch the bird, I simply place my hand inside and keep it still.
+I usually hold a treat, such as a piece of millet spray.

 Once a cockatiel starts taking food from my hand comfortably, I begin step-up training.
 This involves gently pressing my finger against its chest and saying, step up.